-Because there are less mothers, doctors, and nurses who either have breastfed or intensively studied breastfeeding, new mothers today are suffering from a shortage of knowledge.
+Because there are fewer mothers, doctors, and nurses who either have breastfed or intensively studied breastfeeding, new mothers today are suffering from a shortage of knowledge.
 You might be thinking of LAM after your first child, or you are on your second or third child and want to use LAM.

 However, you have always had some difficulties with breastfeeding your baby.
 The answer that would make the most sense is to seek professional help in the form of an IBCLC (International Board Certified Lactation Consultant).
 IBCLCs go through intensive training in both theoretical and practical skills.

 Their one and only job is expertly helping breastfeeding mothers.
 Whether the problem is medical, emotions- or stress-related, they can help mothers who have a hard time producing milk or have a difficult time feeding their babies.

 There was a time when that Old Wives’ Tale had some truth to it, and it still does.
 Now that we know the science behind breastfeeding and pregnancy, we can take advantage of the knowledge to implement natural family planning.